 A stronger credit profile can help you qualify for lower down payment options, too.
 FHA loans represent the best example.
 A traditional FHA loan requires a credit score of at least 580.
 If you meet the credit score requirements and other eligibility criteria, you will only have to put 3.5% down.

 Conventional mortgages also feature variable down payment requirements.
-Most lenders offer a 3% down conventional loan product, but you need a strong credit profile to quality.
-If your score isn’t high enough, you could be required to put down between 5% and 20%.
+Most lenders offer a 3% down conventional loan product, but you need a strong credit profile to qualify.
+If your score isn't high enough, you could be required to put down between 5% and 20%.

 If your credit needs improvement, building a positive payment history over time can help.
 Tools like Kikoff allow you to add consistent, on-time payment activity to your credit profile without a hard credit check.
-Kikoff also offers other tools, such as verified rent reporting and a credit report error dispute letter generator.

 Conclusion